Arushi-isha/Home-Automation-System/README.md

 This project demonstrates a basic home automation system using an Arduino Uno and sensor-based control simulated using Proteus and programmed via the Arduino IDE.
 It enables remote appliance control and automatic lighting based on sensor input.

 📌 Features
-🔌 Control appliances (like fans/lights) using Blynk’s virtual buttons (V1).
+🔌 Control appliances (like fans/lights) using virtual buttons (V1).

 💡 Automatic LED light control based on analog sensor input (e.g., light or gas sensor).